-To ensure that ShareGate Apricot is simple and easy to use, we provide default Azure storage for your archives.
+To ensure that ShareGate Apricot is simple, secure, and easy to use, we provide default Azure storage for your archives.

 If you have unique needs and would like added control over your data, ShareGate Apricot offers the option to use your own Azure storage account for your archives.